fdelbrayelle/talk-gdpr-for-developers/README.md

 # ⚖️ GDPR for developers

+## Slides

+You can download the [slides](https://raw.githubusercontent.com/fdelbrayelle/talk-gdpr-for-developers/main/slides.pdf) for this talk.

 ## Node.js and NPM

 Before you can build this project, you must install and configure the following dependencies on your machine: